-Important Notice: The Document Delivery Service and the forms below apply only to books and journal articles that are part of CBU's Annie Gabriel Library collection.
-If you would like to request a book or article that is not part of our collection, you must use the Interlibrary Loan process instead.
+Important Notice: The Document Delivery Service applies only to books and journal articles that are part of the library's collections.
+If you would like to request a book or article that is not part of our collections, use the Interlibrary Loan process instead.

 When you find a particular journal article that you need, before requesting the article through the Document Delivery Service be sure to check whether the article is available online in full-text through one of the library databases by using our Journals A-Z listing.

 Instructions: Send an e-mail to Rob Diaz (email@example.com) that includes the following information:

 - Your name, mailing address, phone number, ID number, e-mail address and your academic status (undergraduate, graduate, faculty or staff).

 - Complete and accurate citations for each resource (book or article) to be sent.
 See below for the maximum number of items per request.